ACColin/PhyloJaltoWorkflow/PhyloGWAS_test/README.md

 ## Converting branch lengths to coalescent units from an ultrametric phylogeny

- For the eucs pipeline, this will be developped after building the best ML quartet-based phylogeny. :seedling:
+This step is not necessary for the eucs data.
+This part will be developped after building the best ML quartet-based phylogeny. :seedling:

 ## Building the *ms* command
 Let's open the bash script to have a look: